-A global ban on commercial whaling went into effect in 1986.
-But every year, thousands of whales are killed cruelly and unnecessarily.
-Despite the global whaling ban, Japanese, Norwegian and Icelandic whaling fleets continue harpooning whales, subjecting them to a cruel death.
+Although a global ban on commercial whaling came into effect in 1986, around 1,000 whales are still being killed cruelly and unnecessarily every year.
+Japanese, Norwegian and Icelandic whaling fleets continue to harpoon these intelligent and sentient creatures.
 Backed by their governments, but opposed by much of the world, they hunt for profit, not out of necessity or for science, as some claim.
-IFAW is committed to using all possible international conventions and legal strategies to end commercial whaling.

 IFAW campaigns against commercial whaling